Friday, October 11, 2024

 Who Can See Soft Pulls?

-You see these on your credit report when you go to view it, but they do not appear to lenders and other parties when the latter access your report.
-That, in turn, means they will not be the factor in deciding whether to grant credit to you or not.
+You see these on your credit report when you view it, but they do not appear to lenders and other parties when the latter access your report.
+That, in turn, means they will not be the factor in deciding whether to grant you credit.

 Hard Credit Pulls: The Heavier Touch